cszczepaniak/sudoku-solver/README.md

 This is a simple sudoku solver.
 My goal is to also build two frontends for the core logic: a CLI and a REST API.

 ## Running
-Run `make cli` to start to CLI client, or `make rest` to start the REST client.
+Run `make cli` to start to CLI, or `make rest` to start the REST server.

 ## Building
 Run `make lambda` to build for AWS Lambda.